pubudu7/hybridmag/readme.txt

 3. Click Activate to use your new theme right away.

 == Changelog ==

+= 1.0.9 =
+* New: Added demo import option.
+* New: Added border color option.
+* New: Updated the list of google fonts.
+* New: Added a control to change space between menu items.
+* New: Added theme support for 'custom-spacing'.
+* New: Added controls to change category colors.
+* New: Added a new block style for Core "Heading" block.
+* Fix: Removed margin-bottom from "Spacer" block.

 = 1.0.8 =
 * Fix: Fixed a few accessibility issues.